17 June 2019, Kupwara, Kashmir

 He noticed the still blank expression on Dahiya’s face and spoke again, “ Don’t worry, you don’t know me and we’ve never met before.
 But I do have a proposal for you.”
 He then looked around the large visiting room and said, “I’d prefer it if we talk somewhere with a bit more privacy like the garden outside.
 I hope that’s fine with you.”

-Dahiya noticed that his visitor knew about his injuries and instinctively touched right side of his chest.
+Dahiya noticed that his visitor knew about his injuries and instinctively touched the right side of his chest.
 “I am almost fully healed now.
-First bullet was deflected by helmet, 2nd one hit one rib and managed to only fracture it.
+First bullet was deflected by the helmet, the second one hit one rib and managed to only fracture it.
 The 3rd one on my thigh was a slowed down ricochet and didn’t do much damage.
 I’d not be walking around so soon after the encounter otherwise.”

 Shyoran smiled and nodded, “Good to hear that.
 I also heard that you’re being considered for yet another medal now, perhaps Shaurya Chakra this time.
 Congratulations.”